StarTrek: Combinatorial Variable Selection with False Discovery Rate Control: Numerical results

 \subsection{Application to gene expression data}

-We also apply our method to the Genotype-Tissue Expression (GTEx) data studied in \citet{lonsdale2013genotype}.
+-5pt We also apply our method to the Genotype-Tissue Expression (GTEx) data studied in \cite{lonsdale2013genotype}.
 Beginning with a 2.5-year pilot phase, the GTEx project establishes a great database and associated tissue bank for studying the relationship between certain genetic variations and gene expressions in human tissues.
 The original dataset involves 54 non-diseased tissue sites across 549 research subjects.
 Here we only focus on analyzing the breast mammary tissues.
 It is of great interest to identify hub genes over the gene expression network.

 First we calculate the variances of the gene expression data and focus on the top $100$ genes in the following analysis.
 The data involves $n=291$ samples for male individuals and $n=168$ samples for female individuals.
 The original count data is log-transformed and scaled.
 We then obtain the estimator of the precision matrix by the Graphical Lasso with 2-fold cross-validation.
 As for the hub node criterion, we set $k_\tau$ as the 50\% quantile of the node degrees in the estimated precision matrix.
-We run StarTrek filter with $2000$ bootstrap samples and nominal FDR level $q=0.1$ to select hub genes for both the male and female datasets.
+We run StarTrek filter with $2000$ bootstrap samples and nominal FDR level $q=0.1$ to select hub genes.

 Figure \ref{fig:breast_gr} shows that the selected hub genes by the StarTrek filter also have large degrees on the estimated gene networks (based on the estimated precision matrices).
 In Figure \ref{fig:breast_pval}, the results for male and female dataset agree with each other except that the number of selected hub genes using female dataset is smaller due to a much smaller sample size.
-The selected hub genes are found to play an important role in breast-related molecular processes, either as central regulators or their abnormal expressions are considered as the causes of breast cancer initiation and progression, see relevant literature in genetic research such as \citet{hellwig2016epsin,blein2015targeted,chen2016systematic,li2019association,lou2020overexpression,mohamed2014promoter,bai2019screening,sirois2019unique,marino2020upregulation,malvia2019study}.
+The selected hub genes are found to play an important role in breast-related molecular processes, either as central regulators or their abnormal expressions are considered as the causes of breast cancer initiation and progression, see relevant literature in genetic research such as \cite{hellwig2016epsin,blein2015targeted,chen2016systematic,li2019association,lou2020overexpression,mohamed2014promoter,bai2019screening,sirois2019unique,marino2020upregulation,malvia2019study}.
 Therefore, our proposed method for selecting hub nodes can be applied to the hub gene identification problem.
 It may improve our understanding of the mechanisms of breast cancer and provide valuable prognosis and treatment signature.